 Is this the first time you’re reading about retargeting?
 In that case, read more about the tactic here, to get a better understanding of how it works in a holistic marketing setting.
 Essentially, retargeting is about serving ads to prospective clients who’ve interacted with your brand without making a committed purchase, sign-up, or scheduled a meeting.

-With the help of AI, we enable businesses to reach out to those otherwise lost conversions and get them acquainted further with the brand.
+With the help of AI, our email marketing bureau enables businesses to reach out to those otherwise lost conversions and get them acquainted further with the brands.
 Also, there is a depth to AI that allows us to fine-tune the retargeting and determine when people are ready for the retargeted email.
 AI uses different algorithmic functions to distinguish between different types of prospects and what offers they are looking for.
 AI can then deliver them content that is highly relevant and more likely to generate a conversion, ultimately increasing your sales value.

 There are businesses who have seen a +750% increase in ROI as a result of optimised AI-generated email subject lines.